robobyn/example-flask-server/README.md

 ```/hello?firstname={first name}&lastname={last name}&gender={m/f}```

-The ```/compute``` route will return the result of a computation as a string.
+The ```/compute``` route will return the result of a computation of two numbers,
-Supported operations include "add", "subtract", "multiply", and "divide".
+num1 and num2, as a string.
+Supported operations include "add", "subtract",
+"multiply", and "divide".
+For example, if num1 is 5, num2 is 2, and operation is
+subtract, the route will return "2.0".
 The route must be formatted as follows:

 ```/compute?num1={num1}&num2={num2}&operator={add/subtract/multiply/divide}```